ejw773/to-do-30/README.md

 * Optional: Somewhere on the site or README, give that day's app a name or descriptive label.
 Examples:
   *   "Finished before breakfast!
 BAM!"
   *   "Utilizes Unit Testing"
-  *   "Worst one so far - maybe next time"
+  *   "Worst one so far - next one will be better"
   *   "Learned some new styling tricks!"

 ## That's It!